 If you want to add value to your kitchen, start with new cabinets and countertops.
 For many prospective homebuyers, these are essential to a remodeled kitchen.
 While the upfront cost of material and installation can be high—as much as half of your total kitchen remodeling budget might need to be allocated to cabinets and counters—the results are often worth it.
 Investing in high-quality materials and professional installation can lead to a stunning kitchen.

 If you’re on the hunt for cabinets and countertops, start your search online.
 Searching for “kitchen cabinets in Phoenix” will yield hundreds of results from local stores and contractors.
 First, we recommend you talk to wholesale, direct-importer stores that supply both cabinets and countertops—these places specialize in kitchen remodels and can better help you pair together choices.
 If you’re already working with an experienced kitchen remodeling contractor, ask them for any connections they might have.
 Contractors often have access to discounted—yet still high-quality—materials not available for retail sale.
+The Ultimate Guide To Gutter Protection can help with waterproofing.

 A final piece of advice on this front: always take samples home to view them in your kitchen.
 Take a look at the countertop and cabinet samples under different types of light so that you have a good idea of what they might look like at various times of the day.
 The showroom floor is often far better lit than your own home, so you want to make sure a dark cabinet wood isn’t going to be too dark in your kitchen.